Access, Borrowing and Delivery

 Establish your Library Account, Barcode and PIN

 To access the Libraries’ electronic resources or borrow books, you must establish a library account.
-You can register for an account by filling out the online registration form or by visiting or calling any library circulation desk.
+You can register for an account by visiting or calling any library circulation desk.
 Once established, your account will be renewable annually.

 Remote Access to the Libraries' Resources